addok/addok/docs/plugins.md

 Each plugin may have its own installation process, but usually it takes two steps:

 - install a python package, for example: `pip install addok-france`
-- adapt the local configuration to the plugin needs
+- adapt your local configuration to the plugin needs

-Have a look at the given plugin home page to have more details.
+Check each plugin home page to have specific documentation.

 ## Known plugins